raphaelsaunier/jsromandie-angular-ember/slides/02-concepts/concepts.md

 ### Clients-side templates

-Data is often exchange using JSON an injected in client-side templates
+Data is often exchange using JSON

+an injected in client-side templates

 ---

-### MVC as in *Model View Controller*
+### MVC: Model View Controller

 Slightly different approaches for each framework